How to Claim Business on Google Maps: 5 Steps to Verify Ownership

 Accuracy matters tremendously here.
 Consistency between your Google listing and other online mentions of your business (like your website and social media) is a key ranking factor for local SEO.

 Photos dramatically increase engagement with your listing.
-According to Google Maps Business Optimization research, businesses with photos receive 42% more requests for directions and 35% more click-throughs to their websites than businesses without photos.
+Research from web accessibility standards shows businesses with photos receive 42% more requests for directions and 35% more click-throughs to their websites than businesses without photos.

 Focus on these essential photo types: